Module 02: Autograd

 PyTorch Autograd (Scalar Examples)

-Now let’s see how PyTorch does the same thing with scalars:
+See how PyTorch does the same thing with scalars:

 # Create tensors that track gradients